squid-cache/squid-cache.github.io/MeetUps.rst

 The developers do occasionally come out in public.
 The next public event where you can find a Squid developer for an informal meet-up:

- * Jan 28-30, 2009 - AmosJeffries will be attending NZNOG-09 Conference in Auckland New Zealand
+## OVER. * Jan 28-30, 2009 - AmosJeffries will be attending NZNOG-09 Conference in Auckland New Zealand

 = Squid Developer Meetups =